Modeling sequence-space exploration and emergence of epistatic signals in protein evolution: Discussion

 The modeling can also benefit from experimental feedback.
 If sequence libraries would also be sequenced before and after the selection step, we could establish a better correspondence between statistical energies and selection, up to a gauge of statistical energies vs. antibiotic concentrations.

 However, the potential of such evolutionary models in data-driven landscapes goes far beyond the application to experimental evolution.
-As is shown in \cite{de2020epistatic}, already the simplest non-trivial evolutionary model allows for illuminating important consequences of epistasis in evolution, like the site- and time-dependence of substitution rates.
+As is shown by SEEC \cite{de2020epistatic}, already the simplest non-trivial evolutionary model allows for illuminating important consequences of epistasis in evolution, like the site- and time-dependence of substitution rates.
 We anticipate that the proposed modeling framework may capture many of these effects in a highly quantitative way.
+The relatively simple modeling framework proposed in our paper might also be a starting point for more theoretical-mathematical analyses about, e.g., the emergence of epistatic signals in sequence libraries.
+In this context, it might also be interesting to see in how far more distributed signatures of epistatic signal, possibly related to protein function rather than contacts, become visible in experimentally evolved sequence libraries, cf.~\cite{rivoire2016evolution,tubiana2019learning,shimagaki2019selection}.